OthankQ/100-days-of-code/r1-log.md

 ### R3D6

 Before getting into building the front end with Vue, decided to take Vue crash course.
 So far seeing a lot of similarities with React.
 Built a todo item component within todos component.

+### R3D7

+Practiced setting up a Wordpress website on a local machine using Docker.
+Fascinating stuff.
+Added delete functionality to a todo list I'm building as a crash course into Vue.